Take the first step in your dive career and become a Divemaster!

 Divemaster opportunities are available through Dolphin Scuba’s offer of local guided (tour) dives – giving you experience in both guiding new/less-experienced divers, as well as divers that are new to the area.
-Dolphin Scuba’s Divemasters are also invited to assist on courses such as Open Water, Advanced Open Water and Rescue Courses – as well as some specialty courses (both shore and boat-based)
+Dolphin Scuba’s Divemasters are also invited to assist on courses such as Open Water, Advanced and Rescue Courses – as well as some specialty courses (both shore and boat-based)

-The PADI Divemaster course is also your gateway to continuing your education and becoming a PADI Open Water Scuba Instructor, which will qualify you to teach Open Water, Advanced, Rescue and Divemaster courses.
+The Divemaster course is also your gateway to continuing your education and becoming an Open Water Scuba Instructor, which will qualify you to teach Open Water, Advanced, Rescue and Divemaster courses.

-How do I sign up for the PADI Divemaster Course?
+How do I sign up for the Divemaster Course?

 The first step is to make an appointment with us here in the store to run through the course requirements and inclusions.
 You’ll want to come in and meet our team of instructors, these are the people you will be working closely with!
 Send us an email firstname.lastname@example.org or phone us to make an appointment on 08 9353 2488.

-We take a $250 deposit to get you enrolled and issued with your PADI Divemaster Crew Pack.
+We take a $250 deposit to get you enrolled and issued with your Divemaster Crew Pack.
 The balance of the course can be paid throughout the course and must be paid in full within 6 months of your start date, or on completion of your training (whichever comes first).